kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 ![Vexor documentation](../../assets/ci-comparison/vexor/documentation.png)

 Unfortunately this also means that the time you spent debugging your build also counts against your billing.
-So make sure you are aware of this before connecting.
+So make sure you are aware of this before starting your SSH session.

 On the bright side they have very good live support.
 The embedded chat window had always an actual person that was ready to answer my questions (with some English language errors but still on point).